Explore

 If you take away one thing from this article, let it be this: don't roll your own authentication.

-Custom auth systems require you to handle password hashing, secure session management, brute-force protection, account recovery flows, and token rotation correctly.
+Custom auth systems require handling password hashing, secure session management, brute-force protection, account recovery flows, and token rotation correctly.
 Each of these has well-documented attack vectors.
 Getting any one wrong creates real vulnerabilities.

 The classic.
-Users enter an email and password, you store a hashed password, they log in with credentials.
+Users enter an email and password; your provider stores a hashed password; they log in with credentials.

 Use when: